passionatedev1128/everwell/ANALYTICS_VERIFICATION_GUIDE.md

 1. ✅ Check browser console for initialization
 2. ✅ Navigate through app and check console logs
 3. ✅ Use GA4 DebugView for real-time GA4 events
-4. ✅ Use Facebook Test Events for real-time Facebook events
+4. ✅ Use HubSpot Test Events for real-time HubSpot events
 5. ✅ Use GTM Preview Mode for real-time GTM events
 6. ✅ Check Network tab for tracking requests
 7. ✅ Verify dataLayer is populated